| The works that I have for this exhibition

 2008

-The Katrine Harries Print Cabinet, University of Cape Town.
+The Katrine Harries Print Cabinet, University of Cape Town

-Johannes Stegman Art Collection, Bloemfontein (Orange Free State)
+Johannes Stegman Art Collection, Bloemfontein (O.F.S.)

 Telkom Art Collection